Europe Is Our Playground – 90’s Alt Travel Mixtape

-One thing that has defined my travels throughout my life has been music.
-Whether the Beach Boys and Simon & Garfunkel when I was younger and travelling with my parents or more recently, Boards of Canada whilst spending a chilly winter evening surrounded by the Alps – it helps to create a mood, it reminds us of the past and helps us forget and it can set the tone for an entire holiday (think road trip).
-It’s our very own soundtrack to whatever we happen to be doing – and it’s an indispensable part of slow travel.
+One thing that has defined my travels has been music.
+Whether the Beach Boys and Simon & Garfunkel when I was younger and travelling with my parents or more recently, Boards of Canada whilst spending a chilly winter evening surrounded by the Alps, Music helps to create a mood.
+It reminds us of the past and helps us get out of our heads and it can set the tone for an entire holiday (think road trip).
+The right music can be our very own soundtrack to whatever we happen to be doing and it is an indispensable part of travel.

-My playlists aren’t going to be the usual hippy on a beach type of affairs so look away now if a bit of rock or the term real music offends, because far too often, travel playlists are much too focused on travel.
-That is, playlist after playlist appears with tracks such as The Clash’s London Calling or Fleetwood Mac’s Go Your Own Way – I’m not arguing their validity – I’m just hoping to remind travellers that just because you’re going to Japan – it really doesn’t mean you need to listen to Turning Japanese on repeat.
-That’s not to say that there anren’t any “travel songs” in this playlist – ‘cos there are, just less of the usual and more of the unusual.
-In fact – my all time favourite song that conjures thoughts of travel and reminds me of travelling to Germany to be with my then girlfriend (now wife) makes an appearance at the end of the playlist – Suede’s almost unknown and yet incredibly beautiful – “Europe Is Our Playground”.
-More than that, I hope my playlists will also be a little more than mere music – I’ll to capture the essence of an era, a genre or a place and write some interesting facts about the music and bands that are a part of it – so hopefully you’ll learn something too.
+Far too often though, travel playlists are much too focused on travel.
+That is, playlist after playlist appears with tracks such as The Clash’s London Calling or Fleetwood Mac’s Go Your Own Way.
+I’m not arguing their validity, I’m just hoping to remind travellers that just because you’re going to Japan it really doesn’t mean you need to listen to Turning Japanese on repeat.
+That’s not to say that there aren’t any “travel songs” in this playlistm ‘cos there are, just less of the usual and more of the unusual.
+In fact, my all time favourite song that conjures thoughts of travel and reminds me of travelling to Germany to be with my then girlfriend (now wife) makes an appearance at the end of the playlist: the inspiration for this website’s name, Suede’s incredibly beautiful – “Europe Is Our Playground”.

-This is the first out of what I’m sure will be many playlists.
-I’m a 90’s kid at heart – and today’s playlist is a homage to that fine decade – a musical journey through 90’s alternative music: rock, a bit of pop, grunge, trip hop and electronica.
-I’ve added a brief bit of info on each track below and have created a Spotify playlist and welcome you to add it to your playlists and while you sit on a train, in your home, walking down the street, in the hotel or on a flight – sit back and imagine slotting a cassette tape into your walkman and hit play like it’s 1995.
-Let me know what you think in the comments and feel free to make some suggestions for future playlists in the comments!
+This travel playlist hopes to provide a glimpse of, and a musical journey through 90’s alternative music: rock, a bit of pop, grunge, trip hop and electronica.
+I’ve added a brief bit of info on each track below and have created a Spotify playlist which is linked below.
+Turn it on while you sit on a train, in your home, walking down the street, in the hotel or on a flight – sit back and imagine slotting a cassette tape into your walkman and hit play like the sun is shining and it’s 1995.

 Click here to open the playlist in Spotify.